The 'Alphabet Angel' is a unique piece of community artwork which was unveiled in the Dundarave Estate in December, 2004.

-Created by the artist Ross Wilson who was assisted by children from Bushmills Primary School and young people from Dundarave.
+It was created by the artist Ross Wilson who worked with children from Bushmills Primary School and young people from Dundarave through a series of creative art workshops.
 The sculpture explores and celebrates the local tongue of Ulster/Scots or if your American Scots/Irish.

 This was a project that lifted an everyday tongue which was perceived by many as being 'not proper' English, to its rightful place in the heart of a community.
-At the time of its installation in 2004 it was the only known bronze work in the world to mark the local tongue known as Ulster/Scots or Scots/Irish.
-At the time there was pressure from one funder to place the sculpture on the main street, this was strongly resisted by the community and after two appeals the funder relinquished and the sculpture was placed where it belonged, in the heart of the community that created it and learnt through through the project the value and uniqueness of their spoken word.
+At the time of its installation it was the only known bronze work in the world to mark this unique local tongue.
+At the time there was pressure from one funder who shall remain nameless, to place the sculpture on the main street, this was strongly resisted by the community and after two appeals the funder finally relinquished and the sculpture was placed where it belongs, in the heart of the community that created it.
+A community that learnt through the project the value and uniqueness of their spoken words.

 The figure is in the form of a traveller with several symbolic items being carried in the hand and on the body which represent the following: